The Safest and Most Dangerous Places in Stillwater County, MT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Stillwater County is $477 per year, which is $13 more than the national average and $18 less than Montana's state average.
-Below we compare counties similar to Stillwater County:
+The overall cost of crime per resident in Stillwater County is $477 per year, which is $13 more than the national average and $18 less than Montana's state average.
+The comparison below uses counties similar to Stillwater County:

 • In Missoula County, MT, crime costs $588 per person, which is $111 more than in Stillwater County.